exercism/website-copy/tracks/python/exercises/leap/mentoring.md

 Some students are less comfortable with using `%` to mean "is divisible by" and find something like the one below (from a student) easier to understand.
-There is more overhead storing an loading from local variables, but it's still O(1).
+There is more overhead storing and loading from local variables, but it's still O(1).

 ```python